-It is easier to win a product liability case than a personal injury cause because manufacturers, retailers and distributors have high safety standards to live up to and obligations to fulfill.
+It is easier to win a product liability case than a personal injury cause because manufacturers, retailers and distributors have high safety standards to meet and obligations to fulfill.
 Manufacturers owe consumers the duty to provide safe products without hidden dangers.

 Sometimes, a product-related injury is not the manufacturer’s fault.
 For example, if you buy a teacup, drop the cup on the floor and then step on broken glass, it is not the manufacturer’s fault that you broke the teacup and injured yourself.
 On the other hand, if you bought a microwave-safe teacup that exploded in the microwave and launched shards of glass at you, then you probably have a case.